 - Total hip replacement

-According to the Universities Federation for Animal Welfare, degenerative myelopathy is:
+According to the Universities Federation for Animal Welfare, major joint problems is:

 A fatal, chronic, progressive, degenerative disease of the spinal cord of several breeds of dog… In DM there is a slow, progressive degeneration of an outer layer of tissue of the spinal cord (the white matter) in the thoracic (chest) section of the spine with loss of myelin and axons (Shell 2008).
 This degeneration appears to be due to the presence of excessive amounts of damaging reactive oxygen species molecules (ROS): biochemicals that react with and damage the components of cells, causing oxidative or free radical injury.